Definition of InclusABILITY

 Iowa State University Extension and Outreach's eAccessibility Initiative provides training and resources that incorporate universal design practices in the classroom or office setting.
 Extension and Outreach have created accessibility training for Microsoft Office (including Word, Excel, PowerPoint, Outlook, and Publisher), Adobe InDesign and Adobe Acrobat Pro DC.
 Please find links to the courses that have been created for your use, or Request the Toolkit if you would like to learn how to implement incremental and sustainable universal design practices.

 The Iowa State University Center for Excellence in Learning and Teaching provides resources for instructors, faculty, staff, graduate students and postdocs interested in teaching.
 They offer face-to-face workshops, longer-term teaching and learning circles on selected topics, and facilitation of teaching and learning communities.
-To learn more, visit Link to Center for Excellence in Learning and Teaching.
+To learn more by visiting Center for Excellence in Learning and Teaching.

 Education and Development (AHEAD, Learn@ISU)